 I’ve been thinking a lot about whether or not it’s necessary to make a ‘worst list’.
 Worst lists are inherently negative, and almost certain to hurt a sentimental viewer’s feelings.
 Internet film culture (of which ‘film twitter’ is an outgrowth of) has a habit of focusing on the negative.
 Critics gain reputations for their brutality and are often ignored for being kind or focusing their reviews on films they enjoy.
 I spent a lot of this year worried about becoming known as a “negative critic”.
 I spent more time worrying about it than I did actually writing reviews.

 But recently I had an epiphany.
 There is a reason we talk about the worst films of the year: we do it so that Hollywood doesn’t make the same mistakes next year.
 These sorts of list shouldn’t just be about mockery.
 And for me, they aren’t.
 Last year, my worst list was mostly filled with the films that upset me the most.
 I threw in a few just for laughs, yes.
-But the entire reason that I wrote the list was to give myself an opportunity to talk about the film that truly offended me and explain why– without having to throw my energy into a full length-review for each of them.
+But the entire reason that I wrote the list was to give myself an opportunity to talk about the films that truly offended me and explain why– without having to throw my energy into a full length-review for each of them.

 Now when I say ‘offended’, I am not talking about leaving the theater in a huff because the film did something I didn’t like or something that didn’t line up with my values.
 What I mean is that I noticed ways the film misuses the medium; where it’s undercooking the story, perpetuating harmful stereotypes, under-thinking cultural implications, etc. There are times when films are made with love and care and still end up bad.
 But by discussing all of these missteps, we encourage ourselves, as an artistic community, to do better.